Universal Studios Hollywood tips, tricks, & hacks for families to enjoy the park in one day

 This is also a theater, the seats to move somewhat and sometimes water squirts at you.
 I do love the Shrek series and I think this was my favorite of these 3 rides.
 Wait time for this is just based on when you get there.
 The full audience can see the show which lasts about 15 minutes or so.

 The Studio Tour

 I always love this thing.
 I appreciate that they’re trying to show us some of the lots, etc. It’s fun.
-This last a bit over an hour and there can be a bit of a wait to get on the tram (although Forbidden Journey was usually longer).
-We got there mid-day and there was about a 20 minute wait to get on a tram (although people with Front-of-the-Line passes get on right away).
+This lasts a bit over an hour and there can be a bit of a wait to get on the tram (although Forbidden Journey was usually longer).
+We got there mid-day and there was about a 30-minute wait to get on a tram (although people with Front-of-the-Line passes get on really quickly).

 While this is just a tram there are a few places you use your 3D glasses.

-I wish I would have prepared my 7 year old a bit more for the King Kong one.
+I wish I would have prepared my 7-year-old a bit more for the King Kong one.
 I think this scared her the most of anything.
 It really does feel (especially when you’re 7) that King Kong and T-rex are right next to your tram and jumping on it.
 Just FYI both of them can be intense.
-The other on is a Fast and Furious experience and it was less intense but It was really loud and can be a lot if the kids think it’s real.
+The other one is a Fast and Furious experience and it was less intense but it was really loud and can be a lot if the kids think it’s real.

-You still get to see Jaws, the earthquake and flash flood.
+You still get to see Jaws, the earthquake, syncand flash flood.
 It’s pretty fun and we all enjoyed it.
 Something for all of our ages.

 I would recommend all the shows.
 I think they’re well done and they often have some pre-show entertainment that can be fun.
 Food is allowed in all the areas.